 - 2. Physical (hitting, kicking, theft, damaging property) - 3.
 Verbal (threats, name calling, derogatory remarks). - 4.
 Indirect (spreading rumours, excluding someone from a social group) - 5.
-Cyber (using computers or mobile phones to intimidate or humiliate others; happy slapping).
-Types of cyber bullying include: - Text message bullying - Picture/video clip bullying via mobile phone cameras - Phone call bullying - E-mail bullying - ❖ Social Media - Bullying via websites
+Cyber (using computers or mobile phones to intimidate or humiliate others).
+Types of cyber bullying include: - Text message bullying - Picture/video clip bullying via mobile phone cameras - Phone call bullying - E-mail bullying - Social Media - Bullying via websites

 Preventing cyber bullying can be difficult to address since it usually occurs outside of school, but often has an impact in school due to the psychological effects on the victim.
-The Education and Inspections Act 2006 indicates that Head teachers have the power to intervene when actions outside the school have been carried out by pupils of the school.
+The school behaviour policy determines that the Head teacher have the power to intervene when actions outside the school have been carried out by pupils of the school.
 Thus, cyber bullying is considered in the same way as other bullying throughout the school and will not be tolerated.

-Other forms of bullying include:
+Other forms of bullying may include (not an exhaustive list):

-- Homophobic (any incident which is perceived by the victim as being the result of homophobic attitudes of the perpetrator) - Sexist (any incident which is perceived by the victim as being the result of sexist attitudes of the perpetrator) - SEN/Disability (any incident which is perceived by the victim as being the result of their SEN or disability). - Racist (any incident which is perceived by the victim as being the result of racial or religious identity). - Appearance or Health (any incident which is perceived by the victim as being an attack on their appearance or directed at their physical health) - Home Circumstances (any incident which is perceived by the victim to arise from their home circumstances e.g. parent in prison, death of parent(s), LAC, Young Carer)
+- Any incident which is perceived by the victim as being attitudes of the perpetrator against their gender identity or sexual identity. - Sexist (any incident which is perceived by the victim as being the result of sexist attitudes of the perpetrator) - SEN/Disability (any incident which is perceived by the victim as being the result of their SEN or disability). - Racist (any incident which is perceived by the victim as being the result of racial or religious identity). - Appearance or Health (any incident which is perceived by the victim as being an attack on their appearance or directed at their physical health) - Home Circumstances (any incident which is perceived by the victim to arise from their home circumstances e.g. parent in prison, death of parent(s), LAC, Young Carer)